 Alternatively, a taxi transfer to Paisley which is only a few miles away is relatively inexpensive and taxies are readily available.
-Glasgow Prestwick Airport has it's own rail station with services linking to Ardrossan harbour.
-There is also a direct train service to Ardrossan harbour from Glasgow central station.
+Glasgow Prestwick Airport has its own rail station with services which links to Ardrossan harbour.
+There is also a direct train service to Ardrossan harbour from Glasgow Central Station.

 The ferry crossing from Ardrossan is serviced by Caledonian MacBrayne.
 It is always advisable to pre-book your ferry crossing should you wish to bring your vehicle across to the island. www.calmac.co.uk.
 The crossing from Ardrossan to Brodick takes approximately 55 minutes.

 Alternatively, you may wish to sail from Claonaig (Kintyre) to Lochranza on the north of the Island.
 This shorter crossing takes 30 minutes.